-• Most of our legal services are available only for people with income at or below 125% of the federal poverty level.
-If you are 60 years old or older and think your income is higher than this, you may contact the legal aid office closest to you to apply for legal services.
+Most of our legal services are available only for people with household income at or below 125% of the federal poverty level.
+If you are 60 years old or older and think your income is higher than this, you may contact the legal aid office closest to you to see if you are eligible for legal services.